Pazoia/Wiki-Project-Frontend/README.md

 **_Home page_**

 - ✅ Create a Documents component that will display all the titles coming in to the home page.
-- ✅ Each title will be displayed in a box.
+- ✅ Each title will be displayed in a clickable card.

 **_Document Modal_**